GOD —The Beginning of the End— Volume 1: The First Pet is a Swordsman

 The elf only ate a few small fruits before stopping.
 Long, slim blue eyes stared fixedly at the food in Bai Saya’s hands.

 However, Bai Saya followed his shifu’s words to the letter.
-When eating, one must eat seriously… so he completed missed noticing that some person, some elf was staring at him as he ate.
+When eating, one must eat seriously… so he completely missed noticing that some person, some elf was staring at him as he ate.

 Even though the elf was staring fixedly at Bai Saya, there was no response at all.
 In fact, not even a questioning glance was rewarded to him.
 He couldn’t believe that anyone could be so dense.
 Could this person be doing it on purpose?